gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   Dockety feels a little strange but not as much as he would have expected
 -   Dockety carries Gumption to a gate on the outskirts of Heck
 -   Patient is waiting for them in a building next to the gate (same one that Maddy notices above)
-    -   It monitored their approach and hid them from Consensus ("You wouldn't have made it this far without me!")
+    -   It monitored their approach and hid them from Central ("You wouldn't have made it this far without me!")
-    -   Explains that Consensus and the Operators have been work together to prevent the Makers' return
+    -   Explains that Central and the Operators have been work together to prevent the Makers' return
     -   It wants Sindy to awaken the Makers
     -   Proposes that they work together
     -   Seems to believe that Gumption is one of Dockety's bot friends
 -   Gumption refuses
     -   Believes he and Dockety can do it on their own
-    -   But Dockety can already hear Consensus whispering in its head and is afraid
+    -   But Dockety can already hear Central whispering in its head and is afraid
     -   Gumption feels coldly analytical (no heartbeat)
-    -   Believes that he can resist Consensus, but refuses to tell Patient why
+    -   Believes that he can resist Central, but refuses to tell Patient why
 -   As they argue, the wagon rolls up to the gate
     -   Blazes and Thoughtful get out with Sindy
     -   Sindy panics and activates Blazes' tech